 |Sep 1, 2015 – Aug 31, 2016||7||Upper Farm (coach pitch)||Newer players: Lower Farm; exceptionally advanced and with league approval: Rookie|

 |Sep 1, 2016 – Aug 31, 2017||6||Lower Farm (coach pitch)||Advanced players: Upper Farm|

 |Sep 1, 2018 – Aug 31, 2019||4-5||Tee Ball|

-Opening Day is scheduled for March 4, 2017.
+Opening Day Ceremonies are scheduled for March 4, 2023.